AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 The `-o` flag allows us to specify where the output of FastQC is saved.
 Note that this is saved in a different place than the raw data files and in a directory specifically for quality control information.

-For comparison, we've prepared a FastQC report for one of the sets of reads for another sample in the experiment.
+For comparison to the report for `SRR585570_1.fastq.gz` we generate with our script, we've prepared a FastQC report for one of the sets of reads for another sample in the experiment.
 It can be found at `QC/gastric_cancer/fastqc_output/SRR585574_1_fastqc.html`.

-**Let's look at the results together.**
+**Let's look at the reports for both samples.**

-### Preprocessing with fastp
+## 2. Preprocessing with fastp

 We use [fastp](https://github.com/OpenGene/fastp) to preprocess the FASTQ files ([Chen et al. _Bioinformatics._ 2018.](https://doi.org/10.1093/bioinformatics/bty560)).
-Note that fastp has quality control functionality and many different options for preprocessing (see [all options on Github](https://github.com/OpenGene/fastp/blob/master/README.md#all-options)), most of which we will cover.
+Note that fastp has quality control functionality and many different options for preprocessing (see [all options on Github](https://github.com/OpenGene/fastp/blob/master/README.md#all-options)), most of which we will not cover.
 Here, we focus on adapter trimming, quality filtering, and length filtering.

 Below, we discuss the two commands we used in the script.

-**Create a directory**
+### Create a directory

 ```bash
 # Create a directory to hold the JSON and HTML output from Fastp